petehunt/webpack-howto/README.md

 ## Additional resources

-Take a look at a real world example on how a successful team is leveraging webpack: http://youtu.be/VkTCL6Nqm6Y This is Pete Hunt as OSCon talking about webpack at Instagram.com
+Take a look at a real world example on how a successful team is leveraging webpack: http://youtu.be/VkTCL6Nqm6Y This is Pete Hunt at OSCon talking about webpack at Instagram.com

 ## FAQ